Rose Colored Glasses

 |

-18" x 24" pastel and Prismacolor pencils and archival gicle'e prints by Ellen Rice This is the painting that gave birth to the Children by the Sea Series, which will eventually become a line of uplifting greeting cards based on the healing power of looking at life through a more childlike perspective.
+and archival gicle'e prints by Ellen Rice This is the painting that gave birth to my Children by the Sea Series, which will eventually become a line of greeting cards based on the healing power of looking at life through a more childlike perspective.
 Original sold. |

 by Ellen Rice